top of page

 Giving Funds Instead of Food: Why Monetary Donations Can Be Most Helpful for Food Pantries

-California State University Los Angeles in Partnership with Student LunchBox: getting ready for a pop-up distribution.
+California State University Los Angeles in Partnership with Student LunchBox: getting ready for a Mobile Market distribution.

 Food pantries rely on donations from compassionate individuals and organizations to feed those facing hunger and food insecurity in their communities.
 Many of us want to help by donating food, but is this always the best way to provide support?
 While non-perishable food drives help stock pantry shelves, direct financial contributions can often make an even bigger impact.